theHARI962n/Musicplayer-manager/README.md

 - Playback speed
 - Playlist Management: Users can create, edit, and delete playlists.
 They can also add or remove music tracks from playlists.

+## Tech Stack
+   HTML - Used for structuring the Webpage
+   CSS - For styling the Webpage and have a good UserInterface.
+   JAVASCRIPT - For adding Interactivity and Dynamic Behaviour to the Webpage.
+   External Libraries used are Font Awesome CDN for icons used in the webpage.
+   Unsplash - For background images of the Webpage.